helpingstar/cs285-script/script/CS_285_Lecture_6_Part_4.md

 68. And furthermore, in many continuous action cases, if you make a careful choice of the class of distributions and the class of Q functions, this integral also has an analytic solution.
 69. For example, the expected value of a quadratic function under a Gaussian distribution has an analytic solution.
 70. So in many cases, the second term can be evaluated in such a way that its variance is 0 or very close to 0.
-71. And the first term has low variance because Q hat minus Q pi is typically going to be a small number.
+71. And the first term has low variance because ^{Q} minus Q π is typically going to be a small number.
 72. So this kind of trick can be used to provide a very low variance policy gradient, especially if you can get a good Q function estimator.
 73. If you want to read more about these kinds of control variants and how you can use a critic without incurring bias, provided the second term can be evaluated, then check out this paper by Shixiang Gu called QPro.
 74. Okay, so so far we talked about ways that we can use critics and get policy gradient estimators that are unbiased.